PiDP-8/I Software

 V3D dist OS/8 V3D in its as-distributed state: no patches, no add-ons

-V3D patched dist plus a coherent set of bug-fixing patches; this is the most useful "clean" image
+V3D patched dist plus a coherent set of bug-fixing patches; the most useful "clean" image

-V3D boot patched plus selected add-ons; this is what boots with IF=0 on the PiDP-8/I
+V3D boot patched plus selected add-ons; boots with IF=0 on the PiDP-8/I

 V3D src non-bootable disk containing the contents of all ten OS/8 V3D source tapes